piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 - <b>Czerniakowska - Gagarina</b>
 - <b>Marszałkowska - al. Solidarności</b>
-- <b>Wołoska-Odyńca</b>
+- <b>Wołoska - Odyńca</b>
 - <b>al. Jana Pawła II - Grzybowska</b>

 The number of missing information on the number of bikes at stations has been replaced with values from previous time intervals, as they do not constitute a large share in the entire dataset.
-The rest of the stations from the list above were removed from the analysis due to the large amount of missing information e.g. for the Fieldorf - Bukowski stations 1092 NaN / 4184 = 26%
+The rest of the stations from the dataframe above were removed from the analysis due to the large amount of missing information e.g. for the Fieldorf - Bukowski station 1092 NaN / 4184 = 26%

 #### Checking outliers <a name = "checking_outliers"></a>